sematext/docs/docs/alerts/alert-notifications.md

     </div>
 </div>

+### SMS Notification Hooks

+SMS notifications can be enabled by integrating Sematext Notification Hooks with the the 3rd-party service **Twilio**.
+For further information, please see [Twilio Alerts Integration](../integration/alerts-twilio-integration).

+### Email Notification Hooks

 An email notification hook is created automatically during signup.
 Additional notification hooks can be created on the Notification Hooks view that is part of Alerts menu.

 ![Sematext Alerts](../images/alerts/image_10.png "Sematext Alerts")